cloudnativeessentials/dra-tutorial/README.md

               device.attributes["driver.vendor.com"].type == "gpu" &&
               device.capacity["driver.vendor.com"].memory == quantity("80Gi")
 ```
-This ResourceClaim Ceates requests devices in the `gpu.vendor.com` DeviceClass that matches both of the following parameters:
+This ResourceClaim Ceates requests devices in the `gpu.vendor.com` DeviceClass that matches both of the following parameters: <br>
 - Devices that have a `driver.vendor.com/type` attribute with a value of gpu.
 - Devices that have 80Gi of capacity.

 #### ResourceClaimTemplate

-A ResourceClaimTemplate is a template to create ResourceClaims from for per-Pod access to resources.
+A ResourceClaimTemplate is a template to create ResourceClaims from for per-Pod access to resources. <br>

 Let's use `kubectl explain` to see the ResourceClaimTemplate's description: